promregator/promregator/docs/quickstart-docker.md

    $ cf apps
    ```

-5. Test that your application is reachable by opening the url `https://<URLToYourApp>/metrics` in your browser.
+5. Test that your application is reachable by opening the URL `https://<URLToYourApp>/metrics` in your browser.
 You should see a text file, which starts with something like this:
    ```
    # HELP jvm_buffer_pool_used_bytes Used bytes of a given JVM buffer pool.
    # TYPE jvm_buffer_pool_used_bytes gauge